csmutz/apache_tls_fingerprint/README.md

 Handshake information is only available during handshake callback. mod_ssl already registers handshake callback for SNI.

  - Callback occurs in ssl_engine_kernel.c ssl_callback_ClientHello()
- - Add handshake information to SSLConnRec structure
+ - Add handshake information to SSLConnRec structure?
+It is available during handshake callback?
-   - retrieve from conn via ssl_get_effective_config() ?
+   - retrieve from sslconn via ssl_get_effective_config() or SSLConnRec *sslcon = myConnConfig(c) ?
+   - if not, handshake info has be stored against conn_rec?

 ### References